park-sangbeom/trajectory-rl/README.md

 # News

-We are happy to announce that **Trajectory-based RL for leanring manipulation skills** has been accepted to ICRA 2022! 😆🎉🎉
+We are happy to announce that **Trajectory-based RL for Long-Horizon Skills** has been accepted to ICRA 2022! 😆🎉🎉

 Initial code released.